apoorva1999/Optimized-External-Sorting-Algorithm-for-Database-Records/README.md

 The files needed to describe a test number `n` are:
 - `n.run`: How to run the test (which arguments it needs, etc.)
 - `n.desc`(optional): A short text description of the test
+- `n.pre`: Script to clean up files generated in the previous tests

 ### Steps to Run the Test Script